tcolgate/intrepid-fstopper/README.md

-# Intrepid Enlarger Alternative Firemware
+# Intrepid Enlarger Alternative Firmware

 This repo contains an experiment to create an alternative firmware for the Intrepid Enlarger timer.